 Terms of Service

-Welcome to the website and text of The New Paper (The New Paper”, "we", "us").
-The New Paper is a text-message based provider of straightforward, factual news.
-The New Paper Text includes a daily digest of news stories along with a link to external content related to the subject matter of the Text.
-The Text is sent every weekday, excluding holidays, and we may from time to time send reminder messages about our referral incentive program.
+Welcome to the website and Service of The New Paper (The New Paper”, "we", "us").
+The New Paper is a provider of straightforward, factual news.
+The New Paper Service includes a daily digest of news stories along with a link to external content related to the subject matter of the Service.
+The Service is sent every weekday, excluding holidays, and we may from time to time send reminder messages about our referral incentive program.

 Message and data rates may apply.

 Unless otherwise noted, all material and services available on the Site or through the Service, and all material and services provided by or through the Service, its affiliates, subsidiaries, employees, agents, licensors or other commercial partners including, but not limited to, software, all informational text, software documentation, design of and "look and feel," layout, photographs, graphics, audio, video, messages, interactive and instant messaging, design and functions, files, documents, images, or other materials, whether publicly posted or privately transmitted as well as all derivative works thereof (collectively, the "Content") are the intellectual property of The New Paper, our licensors, and our contributors.
 The Content is protected by U.S. copyright, trademark, trade-dress, and any other applicable national or international intellectual property laws.
 All The New Paper trademarks and service marks, logos, slogans and taglines are the property of The New Paper.
 All other trademarks, service marks, logos, slogans and taglines are the property of their respective owners.
 Except as otherwise specifically provided herein, nothing should be construed as granting any license or right to use any trademarks, service marks, logos, slogans or taglines displayed on The New Paper without our express written permission, or the express written permission of such third-party that may own the trademark, service mark, logo, slogan or tagline.